Healthcare. Where we began. Imaging.

 The progressive sequence of 3dMD dense-surface images captures a subject’s full dynamic movement while wearing a device across diverse body types, ages, and ethnic backgrounds… identifying design refinements that improve performance, comfort, and user experience for the full range of the intended population.
 A single 3dMD image in the sequence can be equally valuable… pinpointing a specific pose or position where fit breaks down.

-This is a natural evolution of 3dMD’s early work supporting customer design teams in advanced prosthetics, orthotics, and performance sportswear… now applied across smartwatches, fitness trackers, head-mounted displays, hearables, smart clothing, and Personal Protection Equipment integrated with AR.
+Wearable technology is a natural evolution of 3dMD’s early work supporting customer design teams in advanced prosthetics, orthotics, and performance sportswear… now applied across AR/VR eyewear, head-mounted displays, hearables, smartwatches, fitness trackers, smart clothing, and Personal Protection Equipment.

 Human Factors | Anthropometric | Size and Fit.
 Wearing.